mi-sts/godot_tiled_importer/README.md

+# Godot Tiled importer (Mono version).
-# Plugin for importing tilemaps from the Tiled editor into the Godot game engine (Mono version).
+Importer of tile maps from the Tiled editor to the Godot game engine.

 # What types of maps does the plugin support?
 The plugin supports all types of maps available in Tiled, namely: